NikhilM98/sugarizer-school-portal-chart/scripts/README.md

-# Sugarizer School Portal Environment Setup
+# Sugarizer School Portal Setup

-Setup Script for Sugarizer School Portal Environment.
+A complete Setup Script for Sugarizer School Portal dependencies, environment, and the helm chart.

 ## Instructions